-At some time in our lives we all encounter problems and difficulties that we cannot face on our own.
-We need someone to talk to; someone outside of our usual circle of friends and family; someone who will listen, understand and help us to see a way forward.
+At some time in our lives we all encounter problems or situations that are difficult to face on our own.
+We need someone to talk to; someone outside of our usual circle of friends and family; someone who will listen without judgement, seek to understand and help us to see a way forward.

-Following 20 years of working in the NHS as a Nurse and then a Midwife I trained as a Counsellor and now have 13 years’ experience working with a variety of issues and situations.
+COUNSELLING: Following 20 years of working in the NHS as a Nurse and then a Midwife I trained as a Counsellor and now have 16 years+ experience working with a variety of issues and situations.
 I work in an integrative way which means I draw on different models of counselling and use creative methods where these may seem helpful and in more recent years I have developed a focus on the body as that holds a wealth of wisdom for us to draw on.
 The goal is ultimately to help you begin to sort through and process your thoughts, feelings and behaviours in whatever way will most suit you.
 Counselling can be challenging and unsettling but can also be a time of real personal growth and development.
 It may enable you to move forward in your life where you may have been stuck before.
 An honest midwife will tell a woman that labour is hard work and can be tough, but with understanding, support and encouragement she will get through it.
 It’s the same with counselling.
 It is not necessarily easy, but it is always well worth the work.

 I see clients one to one for both short and long term work and have an emphasis on working within the relationship developing trust and growing in honest and real communication.
 This increases their ability to deal with relationships and situations in all the different areas of their lives.